 - Low in calories.

-Gemini is a brand-new, plant-based vegan meal replacement solution from the Los Angeles boutique wellness brand UNICO Nutrition.
+Gemini is a plant-based vegan meal replacement solution from the Los Angeles boutique wellness brand UNICO Nutrition.

 Overall, I like Gemini and would recommend it to anyone who follows a vegan lifestyle.
-To learn more about the product, check out my UNICO Gemini review.
+To learn more about the product, check out my full UNICO Gemini review.

 Nutrients In UNICO Gemini

-Nutritional Info | 2 Scoops |
+Nutritional Info | One Serving |

 ---|---|